skitscript/.github/profile/readme.md

-The language is designed to be implementation-independent, able to be embedded in other environments (such as existing game engines), so there is not a single "interpreter" tool like some other visual novel engines.
+The language is designed to be implementation-independent, able to be embedded in other environments (such as existing game engines), so there is not a single "interpreter" tool like most visual novel engines.

 ### Specification